JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/items/sword-of-wounding.md

 Hit points lost to this weapon's damage can be regained only through a short or long rest, rather than by regeneration, magic, or any other means.

 Once per turn, when you hit a creature with an attack using this magic weapon, you can wound the target.
-At the start of each of the wounded creature's turns, it takes `1d4` necrotic damage for each time you've wounded it, and it can then make a DC 15 Constitution saving throw, ending the effect of all such wounds on itself on a success.
-Alternatively, the wounded creature, or a creature within 5 feet of it, can use an action to make a DC 15 Wisdom ([Medicine](rules/skills.md#Medicine)) check, ending the effect of such wounds on it on a success.
+At the start of each of the wounded creature's turns, it takes `dice: 1d4|avg` (`1d4`) necrotic damage for each time you've wounded it, and it can then make a DC 15 Constitution saving throw, ending the effect of all such wounds on itself on a success.
+Alternatively, the wounded creature, or a creature within 5 feet of it, can use an action to make a DC 15 Wisdom ([Medicine](/compendium/rules/skills.md#Medicine)) check, ending the effect of such wounds on it on a success.

 **Variants**:
 - [Longsword of Wounding](#Longsword%20of%20Wounding)